No results found

-Home / Population and society / Articles / How many people die in traffic accidents in the US?
+Home / Population / Articles / How many people die in traffic accidents in the US?

 Traffic fatalities increased more than 10% in 2021, according to preliminary data from the National Highway Traffic Safety Administration.
 The increase came along with a rise in out-of-state travel and greater miles traveled in 2021, rebounding after stay-at-home orders due to the COVID-19 pandemic in 2020.
 Most of the fatalities occurred on multilane highways and freeways.